ahmadrafidev/jobs-scraper-web/README.md

 # Jobs Scraper Web Application

-Repository ini adalah proyek aplikasi Jobs Scraper yang menggunakan Next.js untuk frontend.
-Aplikasi ini mengumpulkan informasi lowongan pekerjaan dari berbagai situs job portal, menyimpannya dalam database, dan menyediakannya list lowongan pekerjaannya melalui API.
-Pada service ini, bagian frontend aplikasi memungkinkan pengguna untuk melihat dan mencari lowongan pekerjaan yang tersedia.
+This repository is a Jobs Scraper application project that uses Next.js for the frontend.
+This application collects job vacancy information from various job portal sites, stores it in a database, and provides a list of job vacancies via API.
+In this service, the frontend of the application allows users to view and search for available job vacancies.

-## Teknologi yang Digunakan
+## Technology Used

 ### Backend
-- **Bahasa Pemrograman:** Python
+- **Programming Language:** Python
 - **Framework:** FastAPI
 - **Database:** MongoDB